OWER396/OwercondaGUI/README.md

 # OwercondaGUI
-A GUI tool for easier decompiling with anaconda mode
+A GUI tool made in Clickteam for easier decompiling with anaconda mode
 # How to use
 1. Go to "Component menu" and install all the components
 2. While installing python, don't forget to add python.exe to PATH